 Renaming a folder or media file changes its URL.
 This does not break internal links on the website, but incoming links from external websites may break.

-To replace an existing media file with another, upload a new file with the exact same name to the same folder as the file you want to replace.
-A replaced media file is published immediately, affecting all places on the website where the file is used.
+To replace an existing media file with another, upload a new file with the same name to the same folder as the file you want to replace.
+A replaced media file is published immediately, affecting places on the website where the file is used.

 Manage media file versions